 I knew I wanted to go to grad school, so I applied for an administrative position at American University (AU).
 I was hired.
 Even though the job had nothing to do with international affairs, I knew that if I worked at AU I could go to grad school for free through the tuition remission program.
 However, God had other plans.

-I had known about the Foreign service fellowships for a few years by this point.
+I had known about the Foreign Service fellowships for a few years by this point.
 However, I never applied because I didn’t think I was ready nor did I feel qualified for them.
 But I knew I wanted to be a Foreign Service Officer and go to graduate school.
 I bit the bullet and began applying for the Charles B. Rangel Graduate International Affairs Fellowship.
 The application and interview process was super stressful and rigorous.
 I put tons of energy into it and got it!

-India changed my life the first time.
+India changed my life for the first time.
 Becoming a Rangel Fellow changed my life again.
 To read my experience of what it’s like to be a fellow, be sure to read: My experience as a Rangel Fellow.

 I have been in the international affairs career field for eight years.
 When I was just starting out at the World Trade Center Institute, I had no idea I would wind up in this career field.